Understanding Delayed Concussion and Brain Injuries After an Accident

 What Is a Delayed Concussion?

 A concussion is a type of traumatic brain injury caused by a blow or sudden movement that causes the brain to shake inside the skull.
-In some cases, symptoms appear immediately.
-In others, the brain may swell or begin to function abnormally over time, leading to delayed symptoms.

 A delayed concussion does not make the injury any less real.
-In fact, these injuries can be more dangerous because they often go undiagnosed until symptoms worsen.
+In fact, these injuries can be more serious because they often go undiagnosed until symptoms worsen.

 How a Concussion Differs From Other Head Injuries

-A concussion affects how the brain functions rather than causing a visible injury like a skull fracture or bruising.
 While imaging tests such as CT scans may not always show a concussion, the injury can still interrupt normal brain function.
-Other head injuries, such as contusions or brain bleeds, involve physical damage that may be easier to detect.

 Why Some Concussion Symptoms Don’t Appear Right Away